lavieencode/shortcuts-hub/PROTOCOL.md

 - Implement comprehensive error handling and logging for API interactions
 - Follow established naming conventions for consistency across the codebase
 - Focus on targeted fixes rather than wholesale refactoring
+- Apply structured project management methodologies to track progress
+- Implement iterative development cycles with clear milestones and deliverables
+- Use the action plan as a living document to guide development priorities
+- Balance technical debt management with feature development
+- Maintain transparent communication about project status and challenges

 ## Development Workflow